Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression

 \subsection{Related Work}

-Recently, there has been a surge in applying formal verification methods with machine learning components in the loop~\cite{perrouin2018learning,xiang2018verification}.
-These applications have ranged from the explicit safety verification of actions dictated by neural network controllers~\cite{radoslav2020verifying}, to using model-based checking to verify the properties of a fault-detection model using multilayer perceptron networks~\cite{souri2020formal}, to learning a system using machine learning regression from noisy measurements and performing rigorous safety verification~\cite{jackson2020safety,jackson2021strategy,wicker2021certification}.
+Recently, there has been a surge in applying formal verification methods to dynamic systems with machine learning components~\cite{perrouin2018learning,xiang2018verification}.
 We begin with a brief overview of model checking for verification, and then discuss its application to learning-based approaches for dynamic systems.

-Formal verification generates behavior guarantees for a system with respect to a performance specification expressed in a formal logic \cite{Clarke99,model_checking}.
-Applying verification to a continuous-space system often depends on constructing a finite-state abstraction with a simulation relation with the original system~\cite{Girard:ITAC:2007,Lahijanian:CDC:2012} and employment of a model checking tool.
-For a fully known continuous stochastic system, an uncertain abstraction model defined as \textit{Interval-valued MDP} (IMDP), which defines a space of MDPs, can be constructed and model checked against PCTL specifications~\cite{Lahijanian:CDC:2012,Lahijanian:TAC:2015,Luna:WAFR:2014,luna:icra:2014,Luna:AAAI:2014}.
-For a system with unknown dynamics and complex uncertainty distributions, however, it is not clear how to construct such an abstraction.
-In this work, we focus on IMDPs as abstraction models due to their capability of incorporating multiple types of model uncertainties as well as their existing model checking tools \cite{Hahn:QEST:2017,Hahn:TOMACS:2019,Lahijanian:TAC:2015}.

-To reason about a latent system, data-driven methods use a static dataset or active data collection.
-Data-driven modelling and verification have been used to check parameterized, linear time-invariant systems subject to performance specifications~\cite{Haesaert:Automatica:2017}, and to perform verification of stochastic linear systems with unmodelled errors~\cite{yoon2019predictive}.
-Extending to nonlinear systems is more challenging when rigorous guarantees are desired.
-In the absence of structural assumptions, the stability of black-box linear and nonlinear systems has been studied in the context of probabilistic invariant sets with confidence bounds that depend on a sample of system trajectories~\cite{Kenanian:Automatica:2019, Wang2021}.
-The probability bounds depend solely on the number of samples, and cannot be used for systems with partial observability as we consider in this paper.